Australia boasts diverse landscapes and natural wonders, including the Great Barrier Reef, the Outback, and stunning beaches.

-Filipinos who wish to visit Australia as tourist need to apply for Visitor Visa Subclass 600.
+Filipinos who wish to visit Australia as tourists need to apply for Visitor Visa Subclass 600.

 A Visitor Visa Subclass 600 has 4 streams, one of which is the Tourist stream.
 The tourist stream is for people who want to visit Australia temporarily.
-Reasons may be to go for a holiday, to visit folks or colleagues, or for other short term non-work purposes to include studying for not more than 3 months.
+Reasons may be to go for a holiday, to visit folks or colleagues, or for other short-term non-work purposes including studying for not more than 3 months.